Poe Mi

 Poe Mi (ပိုးမီ; born Poe Mi Mi Swe on 10 November 1988) is a Burmese singer-songwriter who gained recognition from competing in the second season of Myanmar Idol and finishing as the 2nd runner-up.
 Poe released her debut album Nout Htet Tit Yourk Ma Shi (Only You) on 1 March 2018.

 Poe Mi featured in the Idols Global's "Idol Winners of 2017".
 In fact, she is not actually a winner but simply featured as a winner.

 Early life and education

 Poe Mi was born 10 November 1988 in Padigon, Bago Region, Myanmar to Soe Myint and his wife Khin Than Wai.
 She is the eldest daughter of four siblings, having three younger sisters.
 She graduated from Yangon University of Economics with a degree in Business administration (BBA) in 2008.

 Career

 Poe started out on her music career as a contestant in Season 2 of Myanmar Idol, a televised singing competition.
-She finished as 2nd runner-up and top 3.
-Since winning the 2nd runner-up in Myanmar Idol, she engaged in shooting commercial advertisements, stage performances, and many concerts at various locations throughout Myanmar.
+She finished as 2nd runner-up and in the top 3.
+Since winning the 2nd runner-up in Myanmar Idol, she has engaged in shooting commercial advertisements, stage performances, and many concerts at various locations throughout Myanmar.

 Poe launched her debut solo album "Nout Htet Tit Yourk Ma Shi" (Only You) on 1 March 2018.